 When you do your everyday banking with KeyPoint, your money helps other members of your community.
 The funds you have in your checking and savings accounts are part of a larger pool of money that is used to lend needed funds to other members.

 Let’s simplify things for a minute: Imagine you deposit $1,000 into your savings account today and don’t touch it for a year.
-Your thousand dollars is accruing interest that will be paid to you by your credit union.
+Your thousand dollars is accruing dividends that will be paid to you by your credit union.
 In the meantime, the credit union can use your money to help other credit union members – for example, when a fellow member needs a home equity or auto loan.
-The $1,000 is still yours to take out at any time (plus any interest accrued), because your money can always be replenished from the community pool.
+The $1,000 is still yours to take out at any time (plus any dividends accrued), because your money can always be replenished from the community pool.

 A Community That Cares